 Your experience will usually start at around 5 pm.
 Chinatown is easiest to navigate on foot or by tuk-tuk, and so you will be dropped off by car at a meeting point by Hua Lamphong Railway Station where your guide will introduce you to your tuk-tuk driver for the evening.
 The tour usually lasts around three to three and half hours, and then your tuk-tuk driver will return you to your awaiting car.

 Rachamankha, the leading luxury boutique hotel, does not reveal itself to the passerby, but excites curiosity and creates a receptive mood.
 Only after passing through the hotel forecourt, the Zen-like simplicity and sophistication of the colonnaded courtyards welcome guests to the world of serenity and contentment.
-The hotel’s distinctive architecture aesthetic is inspired by the eleventh centuries B.C. vernacular Chinese dwellings, from which Northern Thai architecture has its roots.
+The hotel’s distinctive architectural aesthetic is inspired by the eleventh century B.C. vernacular Chinese dwellings, from which Northern Thai architecture has its roots.

 Situated in the heart of historic Chiang Mai old city founded in 1296, the 25-room and suite Rachamankha is next to Wat Phra Singh, justifiably the city’s most famous temple (circa 1345).
 Four temples of notable interest are within easy walking distance from the hotel, out of thirty-three functioning wats or temples in the walled city of old Chiang Mai.